Best daily deals

 Is the JBL Charge 4 waterproof?

 Yes, the tough waterproof fabric makes a comeback along with the IPX7 certification that lets you submerge it for up to 30 minutes in a meter of water.
-It also floats for a bit if you do drop it in the water so you don’t have to worry about losing it if it falls off of a boat or a deck.
-These also have the characteristic exposed dual passive radiators on either end just like most of the new JBL speakers over the last few years.
+It also floats for a bit if you drop it in the water, so you don’t have to worry about losing it if it falls off of a boat or a deck.
+These also have the characteristic exposed dual passive radiators on either end, like most new JBL speakers over the last few years.

-Up top, you’ll get the playback buttons that are just slightly raised above the fabric along with a power and Bluetooth button.
-The bottom is a small built-in stand with five tiny LED lights that let you know how much battery life is left when you tap the power button, and around back is a rubber flap that keeps all of the ports protected from water.
-You’ll definitely want to make sure this is closed if you’re going to be taking this to the beach or rocking out poolside.
+Up top, you’ll get the playback buttons just slightly raised above the fabric and a power and Bluetooth button.
+The bottom is a small built-in stand with five tiny LED lights that let you know how much battery life is left when you tap the power button, and around the back is a rubber flap that keeps all of the ports protected from water.
+You’ll want to make sure this is closed if you’re going to take this to the beach or rocking out poolside.

-How to connect to the JBL Charge 4?
+How do I connect to the JBL Charge 4?

 Pictured are the lit up playback buttons of the black JBL Charge 4.

 Connecting to the speaker might not be as simple as your AirPods, but it’s still pretty easy.
-As soon as you turn it on all you have to do is press the Bluetooth button that’s located next to the power button in order to enter pairing mode.
-From there, simply locate the device in your Bluetooth settings in order to connect to it.
+As soon as you turn it on, all you have to do is press the Bluetooth button located next to the power button to enter pairing mode.
+From there, simply find the device in your Bluetooth settings to connect to it.

 If you can’t tell yet, the JBL Charge 4 isn’t too different than the previous model.
-It’s an iteration on an iteration, but connectivity is where things to start to split.
-The Charge 4 has all of your bases covered with a strong connection up to around 30 feet just like most Bluetooth speakers.
-The playback controls work great and the buttons are nice and clicky, though I do wish the buttons were made of white plastic or were all lit up like the power button, as it’s hard to see which one is which when it’s dark.
+It’s an iteration on an iteration, but connectivity is where things start to split.
+The Charge 4 has all of your bases covered with a strong connection up to around 30 feet, just like most Bluetooth speakers.
+The playback controls work great, and the buttons are nice and clicky, though I wish the buttons were made of white plastic or lit up like the power button, as it’s hard to see which one is which when it’s dark.
 The Charge 4 also doesn’t have a built-in microphone so if you tend to use your speaker for phone calls you might be annoyed.
-Personally, I never want a mic on my speaker and always ended up fumbling to disconnect my phone every time I got a phone call, so this is actually a positive thing for me but I can see how that can be a deal-breaker for some.
+I never want a mic on my speaker and always end up fumbling to disconnect my phone every time I get a phone call, so this is a positive thing for me, but I can see how that can be a deal-breaker for some.

 Pictured are the USB-C, 3.5mm, and USB-A ports of the black JBL Charge 4 behind the waterproof flap.

-On paper, you’ll notice that the JBL Charge 4 has Bluetooth 4.2 instead of the older 4.1 which is nice, but the real differences have to deal with JBL Connect.
-If you’ve never owned a JBL speaker, JBL Connect is the feature that allows you to sync up a few speakers together in order to play the same song.
-It’s not really the equivalent of a Sonos system, but if you’re having a party it could definitely get the job done.
-JBL Connect+ is a better version of the older JBL Connect, and lets you connect up to 100 JBL speakers together instead of one or two.
+On paper, you’ll notice that the JBL Charge 4 has Bluetooth 4.2 instead of the older 4.1, which is nice, but the real differences have to do with JBL Connect.
+If you’ve never owned a JBL speaker, JBL Connect is the feature that allows you to sync up a few speakers together to play the same song.
+It’s not the equivalent of a Sonos system, but if you’re having a party, it could get the job done.
+JBL Connect+ is a better version of the older JBL Connect and lets you connect up to 100 JBL speakers instead of one or two.
 If you happen to have a mansion, this would be a cool party trick.

 Unfortunately, if you bought an older speaker with the regular JBL Connect (like the Charge 3), it isn’t compatible with this new plus version.
-So if you and a few friends are going to splurge on 100 of these and throw a “Project X” style party, this could be a feature that you might be interested in.
+So, if you and a few friends will splurge on 100 of these and throw a “Project X” style party, this could be a feature you might be interested in.
 For the average person, I doubt it matters much.

 How to reset the JBL Charge 4

-If you’re having trouble connecting to your Charge 4 then it might be a good idea to just reset it and start from scratch.
-To do that just follow these steps:
+If you’re having trouble connecting to your Charge 4, reset it and start from scratch.
+To do that, follow these steps:

 1. Go into the Bluetooth settings of your source device and delete the Charge 4 from your paired devices.